Dyslexia assessments give a “diagnosis” of dyslexia and can be arranged for:

-Coloured overlays can improve reading experience for about 20% of the population.
+Coloured overlays and coloured lenses can improve reading experience for about 20% of the population.

-Dyslexia Cornwall stocks high quality transparent overlay sheets and reading rulers in a range of colours to suit the needs of the individual.
+Once diagnosed, Dyslexia Cornwall can supply high quality transparent overlay sheets and reading rulers in a range of colours to suit the needs of the individual.

 Please contact our Advice Team for costs and further information.